sddevelopment-be/penguin-pragmatic-patterns/old_source/X_Appendix/Glossary/README.md

 ### Interrupt Vector

-An array which contains the adresses of the interrupt service routines.
+An array which contains the addresses of the interrupt service routines.

 ### IPC